-One of the reasons so many people are unaware of how to spot a bed bug infestation is because bed bugs are superb at hiding in hard to reach places.
+One of the reasons so many people are unaware of how to spot a bed bug infestation is that bed bugs are superb at hiding in hard-to-reach places.

 They typically take residence in dark, damp spaces where they aren’t easily seen, only leaving these areas when seeking food, typically at night.

 Many may not notice the presence of bed bugs until they wake up with irritated skin.
 These insects are nocturnal and small, so finding them can be difficult.